yonlysuraj/AWS-EBS-Deployment/README.md

 ```

 ## Conclusion
-You've successfully deployed your application on AWS Elastic Beanstalk! íº€ If you have any issues, refer to the [AWS Elastic Beanstalk Documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html).
+You've successfully deployed your **Flask application** on AWS Elastic Beanstalk! ðŸš€ If you have any issues, refer to the [AWS Elastic Beanstalk Documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html).